History of the Centre for Sustainable Food Systems at UBC Farm

-A more detailed history of agricultural lands at UBC is included in the recent publication Fields of Learning: The Student Farm Movement in North America.
-UBC Farm staff members Mark Bomford and Andrea Morgan contributed “The Improbable Farm in the World City,” a chapter about the evolution of the UBC Farm.
+A more detailed history of agricultural lands at UBC is included in Fields of Learning: The Student Farm Movement in North America.
+Former UBC Farm staff members Mark Bomford and Andrea Morgan contributed “The Improbable Farm in the World City,” a chapter about the evolution of the UBC Farm.

-The UBC Farm is a part of traditional Musqueam territory.
+UBC’s Point Grey Campus is located on the traditional, ancestral, unceded territory of the Musqueam people.
+The land it is situated on has always been a place of learning for the Musqueam people, who received teachings in their culture, history, and traditions from one generation to the next.
 Musqueam people inhabited the area prior to written historical record, and for several thousand years until the time of contact, the forests and beaches of the area were managed by these communities to provide sustenance.
-The Musqueam continue to host and participate in a range of land-based Indigenous initiatives on site, including the Vancouver Native Health Society Garden Project.

 When reviewing potential sites for a new provincial university in 1911, the ability to support a teaching and research farm as a foundational component of campus was considered essential.
 In the original campus plan, approximately 200 acres (the majority of the campus area at the time) were designated as farmland for agronomy, horticulture, and animal husbandry.
 The areas for the botanical gardens, horticulture, and agronomy occupied the western part of the campus, between NW Marine Drive and West Mall, extending from the current Nitobe Gardens to the north to the current Totem Field research area and Thunderbird Stadium to the south.
 Animal husbandry, dairy, and poultry areas included most of the cleared campus land south of Agronomy road.
 Working in second-growth forest that had been logged in the 1880s, most of the clearing and preparation for the farmlands was done by horse and hand.